-Points will be awarded to no more than two of highest ranking CDBG-DR applications which have an aggregate allocation need of annual LIHTCs not to exceed \$3 million.
-CDBG-DR developments must be identified by DOH and will be required to have received a written funding commitment from DOH for the subject development.
+Points will be awarded to no more than two of the highest ranking SSHP development applications, which have an aggregate allocation need of annual LIHTCs not to exceed \$2.5 million.
+SSHP developments must be identified by DOH and must have a transaction year for critical needs of 2018 or sooner, including current "at-risk" developments.